John Vickery, our Principal Technology Partner, explores how 5G can transform your business.

-Our recent The Future in 2021 survey shows that 5G is becoming more and more popular among UK businesses.
+Our The Future in 2021 survey shows that 5G is becoming more and more popular among UK businesses - something that is evident even one year on.
 But at the same time, many leaders are still not sure how their company can benefit from it.
 Or even whether it’s right for them.

 Here, our expert John Vickery explores its main benefits.
 And reveals how 5G will redefine the way organisations operate across all sectors.

-If you want to discover more about 5G, watch the above video of John and award-winning business journalist Steph McGovern delving into how 5G works and what it can do for your business.
+In the video, the John Vickery and Steph McGovern delve into how 5G works, and what it can do for your business.
+Here are seven highlights.

 An increase in remote working means we’re more reliant on video calls than ever before.
 And it looks like it’s going to stay that way.
 Luckily, the mobile data speed of 5G far outstrips home broadband networks.
 Just imagine the impact that will have on pretty much any business.